Carlosvalderrama93/developer-web/README.md

 **Tuesday,  April 5, 2022**

 Today I was able to solve yestarday problem.
 But now I found a new problem related to images. these images don´t respect the width and the heigth.
 I don't know why, but tomorrow I will try to solve it.

+**Wendsday, April 6, 2022**

+It's 1:30 a.m. on April 7.
+Today I tried to solve the problem from yesterday but I couldn't.
+I spent all day trying to solve it, but finally I decided start again on a document called new.html and new.css.
+In this case I forgot the mobile firts methodology and comeback to develop for desktop firts.
+Why I do this? well, because when I was adding the Media Querys for the distins resolutions I found with a problem series that maked me feel very disorientated.
+By now largely finished desktop development.